1)When approaching a light that's turned yellow simple increase your speed.

 Ok, several of you have asked me if I have a blog and I've always said, "no".
 I've never done a blog before, I have no idea what I'm doing, but I'm going to try this!
 So, please bear with me as I figure this out.
 For those of you who actually know what you're doing, I'd love any input or helps you might have.

 So, why am I finally doing a blog?
 Simply put, it has been brought to my attention several times and I know this is a good way to keep you all updated on what's going on.
 I will try to update on a fairly regular basis.
+If you're wondering what's going on and it's been awhile since I posted, remind me!

 All I can say now is, "Off we go...."